rick-heig/canevas/README.md

 canevas signal extract --input-bamfile, -b <bamfile.bam> --output-dir, -o <output-directory>
 ```

-Note : When a single letter argument `-a` is shown after a long `--args` argument it means that it can be used instead of the long argument so `-b` and `--input-bamfile` do the same.
+Note : When a single letter argument `-a` is shown after a long `--argument` argument it means that it can be used instead of the long argument so `-b` and `--input-bamfile` do the same.

 ### Generate VCFs from BAM file and signals